Linaro/lava/doc/v2/development.rst

     RemotePdb session open at 127.0.0.1:37865, waiting for connection ...

-Note the address where the debuggin server is listening.
+Note the address where the debugging server is listening.
 Then, to access the debugger, you point ``telnet`` to the provided address and port::

     telnet 127.0.0.1 37865